 The advice is therefore to maintain a professional tone of voice and not try to monopolize the conversation with unnecessary details.
 If you are not interested in this activity or cannot participate, thank your interlocutor and renew your interest in other activities: being bored or grumpy could preclude future possibilities.

 Make sure you are in a quiet room, without distractions and pay close attention to what the interviewer has to say.
 If you’re leaving your laptop open to have all the necessary resources at hand, make sure you’ve closed all chat platforms – there’s nothing worse than your interviewer hearing facebook chat notifications during an interview.

 One of the major advantages of a phone interview is that you can get more information available.
 Open a copy of your resume to have everything within reach when asked about any dates.
 This is particularly important because confusing information may lead recruiters to think that you are not telling the truth.

 Look, don’t interrupt, and then ask.

-There’s nothing more disengaging in a conversation that having people talk over you while you’re trying to make a point.
-So listen to what the recruiter has to say during your phone interview, focus on what you are being asked, and don’t interrupt even if you feel you’ve got the answer.
-Saying confirmation words such as “right”, “OK”, or “I understand” at intervals can help let the recruiter know you are paying attention.
+There is nothing worse during a phone interview than having people talking to you on it while you are trying to make the point.
+Listen to what the recruiter has to say during the phone interview, focus on what they are asking you, and do not interrupt even if you already have the answer.
+Saying confirmation words, such as “okay”, “OK”, or “I understand” at intervals can help the recruiter to know that you are paying attention.
 Once it is finished, ask for all the details (timetables, salary, type of activity) to understand if you are the right person and available for this activity.